pdav5883/bowl-pickem/README.md

 # Bowl Pickem
 This repo contains the client side code and python lambda code for a College Football bowl picking web application.
-Currently the site is set up as a static site hosted in AWS S3, with a JSON data file containing picks and results.
+Currently the site is set up as a static site hosted in AWS S3, with a set of JSON data files containing picks and results.
 Whenever new picks are made a lambda call updates and republishes the data file.
 This eventually should turn into an actual database.

 ## TODO
-- Advanced picking style
+- Allow multiple games
+	- Scoreboard looks for localStorage game ID
+	- Picks looks for query arg
+	- Both have selectors to switch games and years
+- Allow game creation
+- Site interface
+- Separate score and picks into separate files

 ## Future Work
 - Lock scoreboard for no more picks (flag is in data.json, but no implemented)